jeremynoesen/BoneBot/README.md

 - Each line designates a new entry.
 - Each line must start with `playing`, `watching`, or `listening to`.
 - The only placeholder that works for statuses is `$BOT$`.
-- The main config has option `status-delay` to set how long each status shows in seconds as a whole number.
+- The main config has option `statuses-delay` to set how long each status shows in seconds as a whole number.
 - To enable or disable statuses, set `statuses-enabled` in the main configuration to `true` or `false`.

 ### Welcomer